Conclusion-Xforce/xforce-collections/xforce/aap_tools/roles/manage_hub_exec_envs/README.md

     - label: Label to link the image to a remote registry = name: Name of the image within Private Automation Hub
     - description: Description of the image
+    - type: Type of container image [execution, builder, decision]
     - tags: List of tags to include for this image
+- aap_ee_namespaces: List of namespaces to protect from deletion
 - hub_ee_sync_wait: Boolean whether or not to wait for synchronization to complete.

 Example Playbook